hillaryychan/COMP3231/notes/16_Multiprocessors.md

 * **simple** to implement
 * **avoids** CPU-based **concurrency issues** by not sharing
-* **scales** 0 no shared serial sections
+* **scales** - no shared serial sections

 It is a modern analogy to virtualisation in the cloud

 It does that have following issues though:

 * each processor has its own scheduling queue; we can have one processor overloaded and the rest idle
-* each processor has its own memory partition; he can have one processor thrashing, and the others free with memory; there is no way to move free memory from one os to another
+* each processor has its own memory partition; he can have one processor thrashing, and the others free with memory; there is no way to move free memory from one OS to another

 ### Symmetric Multiprocessors